Nurturing Talent

 IB Diploma subject brief Music SL and HL

-For SL no prior music experience is mandatory, although it is recommended.
 The course is designed to offer students the opportunity to build on prior experience in music while encouraging a broad approach to the subject and developing new skills, techniques and ideas.

-How will IB Music benefit you?
 Both courses provide a foundation for further study in music at university level or in music career pathways.
-It also provides an enriching and valuable course of study for students who may pursue other careers.

 What is taught in IB Visual Arts?